-- 3.02 Wiring blocks may be added to existing blocks following the pattern established for centralized key telephone installations.
+- 3.01 ◆The 88-type wiring blocks are usually arranged so that the direction of expansion, if required, will be horizontal as shown in Section 518-010-101.◆ - 3.02 Wiring blocks may be added to existing blocks following the pattern established for centralized key telephone installations.
 Refer to Section 518-010-101. - 3.03 Mount the 88-type wiring blocks with index strips horizontal on a smooth wall surface using fasteners appropriate for the type of wall surface. - 3.04 Cables are considered permanent and are always placed on the index strip of the wiring block, never on top of the connecting block.
-Rearrangements can be made as required with cross-connecting wire on top of the connecting blocks. - 3.05 Cabling can enter the array of wiring blocks from either top or bottom.
-Fish cables behind installed wiring blocks as follows: - (a) When station or equipment cable enters from the top, use No. 6 twine with a weight.
+Rearrangements can be made as required with cross-connect wire on top of the connecting blocks. - 3.05 Cabling can enter the array of wiring blocks from either top or bottom.
+Fish cables behind installed wiring blocks as follows: - (1) When station or equipment cable enters from the top, use No. 6 twine with a weight.
 Drop behind wiring block and use wire hook to fish through proper cable slot.
-Pull cable down through cable slot. - (b) When cable enters from the bottom, drop weighted No. 6 twine through proper cable slot and down behind the wiring blocks.
-Pull cable up through cable slot. - 3.06 Cable slots are numbered with the odd numbers on the left and the even numbers on the right, from top to bottom (Fig. 12).
-In the red field, only the odd number cable slots on the left side are used. - 3.07 When running 25-pair station cables, leave jacket on until cable has been threaded through the proper cable slot.
-Start cable 1 through slot 1 to row 1, cable 2 through slot 2 to row 2, etc. - 3.08 Remove the cable sheath for multiple binder cables, approximately twice the length of the wiring block, allowing the sheath end to extend under the backboard.
-The cable is separated into 25-pair groups with their proper identification (color binder).
-The 25-pair binder groups are threaded through the cable slots provided in the backboard (blue-white through cable slot number 1 to row 1, orange-white through cable slot number 2 to row 2, green-white through cable slot number 3 to row 3, brown-white through cable slot number 4 to row 4, etc (Fig. 13).
+Pull cable down through cable slot.

+- (2) When cable enters from the bottom, drop weighted No. 6 twine through proper cable slot and down behind the wiring blocks.
+Pull cable up through cable slot. - 3.06 Cable slots are numbered with the odd numbers on the left and the even numbers on the right, from top to bottom (Fig. 14).
+In the red field, only the odd number cable slots on the left side are used.

-Fig. 12-Numbering Plan for 88-Type Wiring Block
+Fig. 14-Numbering Plan for 88-Type Wiring Block